 - the conditions are inconsistent with your organisation's goals, purposes, values or objectives

-- the conditions are too administratively onerous, for example will receiving the grant take key resources away from the organisation's core business and require your organisation to establish various processes to carry out the terms of the grant.
-Such considerations could include management, supervision requirements, accounting, auditing, record-keeping and tax registrations (eg for goods and services tax (GST)).
+- the conditions are too administratively onerous (for example will receiving the grant take key resources away from the organisation's core business and require your organisation to establish various processes to carry out the terms of the grant).
+Such considerations could include management, supervision requirements, accounting, auditing, record-keeping and tax registrations (for example, for GST)

-- the conditions are too restrictive in terms of how you spend your money or the activities your organisation can undertake, and/or
+- the conditions are too restrictive in terms of how you spend your money or the activities your organisation can undertake, or

-While receiving a grant is good news, it is important to check conditions attached to any grant before apply for and accepting it.
+While receiving a grant is good news, it's important to check conditions attached to any grant before applying for and accepting it.
 Your organisation may wish to seek legal or accounting advice on the financial and other possible implications that receipt of a grant (particularly a large grant) will have for your organisation.

-It is easy to lose sight of the obligations tied to the funding when your organisation is busy utilising the funding to further its goals.
-It is a good idea to periodically review the conditions to make sure that your organisation is complying with them.
+It is easy to lose sight of the obligations tied to the funding when your organisation is busy using the funding to further its goals.
+It's a good idea to periodically review the conditions to make sure that your organisation is complying with them.

 In general, your agreement (contract) with the grant-making organisation will end when you finish doing the project or activities for which the grant was given, or in some other manner allowed by the agreement.
 Your organisation may be required to provide the grant-making organisation with a final report (sometimes known as an acquittal or release report).